d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 # Concise Implementation of Linear Regression
 :label:`sec_linear_concise`

-Deep Learning has witnessed a Cambrian explosion of sorts over the past decade.
+Deep learning has witnessed a Cambrian explosion of sorts over the past decade.
 The sheer number of techniques, applications and algorithms by far surpasses the progress of previous decades.